KennyC3200/Minecraft-Clone/README.md

 ```
 Which will build the executable file in the `bin` folder.

+* Will in the future implement for CMake and Windows

 Current Implemented Features
 -----
 Features that are implemented include: